gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Old Network Automation with Ansible.md

 - Note: Ansible-Galaxy command is built into Ansible and allows for an automated way to create the Roles directory structure.

 ```
+cisco@ansible-controller:~$ pwd
+/home/cisco

 cisco@ansible-controller:~$ ansible-galaxy init config-gen
 - config-gen was created successfully
 ```
 #### Step-2: Review the tree structure that has been created by galaxy.

-- For this lab, you will be using the templates, vars, and tasks sub-directories to generate a bulk configuration.
+- For this lab, you will be using the templates, vars, and tasks sub-directories to generate the bulk configuration.

 ```
 cisco@ansible-controller:~$ tree config-gen/
 config-gen/
+├── README.md
 ├── defaults
 │   └── main.yml
 ├── files